 If you have any questions about whether your donation is tax-deductible, please consult a tax professional or the nonprofit you donated to.
 Our mean lawyer makes us say that since everyone’s tax situation is so unique.

-The charity can also give you a receipt for any offline donations submitted directly to their organization via check or cash.
+If you've made a donation on behalf of another person and want to obtain a receipt with their name, you'll need to contact the benefiting nonprofit directly and request one.
+The nonprofit can also give you a receipt for any offline donations submitted directly to their organization via check or cash.

 You may also opt to refund the original donation and process it again using the corrected email address, etc.